Meta-CAMP/CAMP_Module_Template/camp_{{cookiecutter.module_slug}}/README.md

 ```

 2. Set up the conda environment (contains Snakemake, Click, and other essentials) using `configs/conda/{{ cookiecutter.module_slug }}.yaml`.

-If you don't already have `conda` handy, we recommend installing `miniforge`, which is a minimal conda installer that, by default, installs packages from open-source community-driven channels such as `conda-forge`.
 ```Bash
 # Create and activate conda environment
 cd camp_{{ cookiecutter.module_slug }}